 On February 27, 2019, I visited the river pasture on the BLM’s Babocomari grazing allotment and found that it was being degraded by livestock.

 On April 26, 2019, the BLM’s Tucson Field Office released their Proposed SPRNCA RMP/Final EIS.
 They had dropped the scheme to increase grazing on the SPRNCA by about 375%, but proposed to allow existing grazing to continue on the 7,030 acres of former state lands, including the lower Babocomari River, in violation of the law that created the SPRNCA.

 On July 30, 2019, the BLM issued its final decision on their Resource Management Plan (RMP) for the SPRNCA.
 They used circular logic to resolve the protests of their proposal to allow livestock grazing to continue on 7,030 acres of former state land.
 They promised, however, to finally implement appropriate livestock management on the SPRNCA’s grazing allotments using a process that, “will have a public involvement component.”

 On April 7, 2020, a coalition of environmental groups filed a federal lawsuit against the BLM’s decision to continue to permit livestock grazing in the San Pedro Riparian National Conservation Area.

-On May 20, 2021, the Arizona BLM’s Tucson Field Office released draft Land Health Evaluations for the active grazing allotments in the SPRNCA, indicating they proposed to continue livestock grazing on them.
+On May 20, 2021, the Arizona BLM’s Tucson Field Office released draft Land Health Evaluations for the active grazing allotments in the SPRNCA which indicated they proposed to allow livestock grazing to continue on them.